Entailment vs. Verification for Partial-assignment Satisfiability and Enumeration

 We start by raising a very-basic question: \emph{What should we mean by ``a partial assignment $\mu$ satisfies a formula $\vi$''?} We notice that, quite surprisingly and despite its widespread implicit usage in algorithms, {there is no unique and universally-agreed definition for formula satisfaction by partial assignments in the literature}: most authors do not define it explicitly; a few others define it only when dealing with CNF formulas (e.g. \cite{BuningK21}); the very few who define it, adopt one of the following distinct definitions: \begin{itemize} \item [``\emph{applying $\mu$ to $\vi$ makes $\vi$ true}''] (e.g., \cite{DarwicheDNNF-ACM01,friedAllSATCombinationalCircuits2023}).
 We say that \emph{$\mu$ \verbverifies{} $\vi$};~\footnote{ The etymology of ``to verify'' derives from Latin ``{\em verum facere}'', meaning ``to make true''.} \item [``\emph{all total assignments extending $\mu$ satisfy $\vi$}''] (e.g., \cite{gs-infocomp2000,sebastiani07}).
 We say that \emph{$\mu$ entails $\vi$}. \end{itemize} Notice that this is not simply an issue of the meaning of the word ``satisfy'': regardless which verb we may use for it (e.g. ``satisfy'', ``entail'', ``verify'', ``imply'',...), it should be desirable to have a unique and universally-agreed criterion to establish it. \ignore{ \footnote{In 2020 I ran an online poll among SAT and SMT PC members about the meaning of partial-assignment satisfiability: 35\% said entailment, 35\% said verification, 30\% said both (!).}}

-\paragraph{Contributions.} In this paper we analyze in deep the notion of {\em partial-assignment satisfiability}, in particular when dealing with non-CNF and existentially-quantified formulas, raising a flag about the ambiguities and subtleties of this concept, and investigating their consequences.
+\paragraph{Contributions.} In this paper, we analyze in depth the notion of {\em partial-assignment satisfiability}, in particular when dealing with non-CNF and existentially-quantified formulas, raising a flag about the ambiguities and subtleties of this concept, and investigating their consequences.
 Our contributions are both theoretical and practical.

 \paragraph{Theoretical analysis.} We show, analyze and discuss the following theoretical facts.